Find a Jiffy Lube® Location

 They’re considered laws of nature: when you have tickets for the ballgame, it will rain.
 And the greater your hurry, the more likely you are to get behind the wheel to find the battery dead.
 Jiffy Lube® can’t change the weather, but we can help predict and preserve your car battery life.

 How have you been driving?
 If you make a lot of short trips or frequently find yourself in stop-and-go traffic, the alternator may not have a chance to fully charge the battery.
 Where have you been driving?
 If you’ve been traveling on unpaved, dusty roads or near highway construction, you may find that dirt and debris have made their way under the hood and are interfering with your battery’s terminal connections.

-Can you have an impact on how long does a car battery lasts?
+Can you have an impact on how long a car battery lasts?
 Yes!
 Here’s what you can do to help extend its life.

 Since battery testing is included with every Jiffy Lube Signature Service® Oil Change, you can be confident that Jiffy Lube technicians will help keep your vehicle on the road.
 Battery maintenance can also be done as a standalone service, so if you notice any troubling signs with your battery between oil changes, don’t hesitate to bring your vehicle in.

 A trained Jiffy Lube technician will:

 Remember, you’re in capable hands with Jiffy Lube.
 We’re dedicated to helping keep you and your vehicle on the road.

 NOTE: Not all services are offered at all Jiffy Lube service centers.
 Please call ahead or check jiffylube.com to ensure the service is available at the Jiffy Lube location near you.